Plnt/lightning-lizards/README.md

 ## Next

-The next show is May 26th 2015, 17:00 in the Orange conf room.
+The next show is July 28th 2015, 17:00 in the Orange conf room.

 ## Speakers

+  * You?

 For past talks, take a look [here](#past).

-### June 30th 2015

-  - jmatejka: User Defined Types in Haskell from Python programmer's point of view
-  - tchatzimichos: Lightweight password storage and management set of tools
-  - jkrupa: Quick overview of [ESP8266](https://github.com/esp8266/esp8266-wiki/wiki) SoC
-  - mmarek: Photos of Exchange program trip to Beijing

 <h2><a name="contributing">Contributing</a></h2>